RimuTec/node-git-info/README.md

 ## Dev Environment

 This repository uses a dev container.

-The setup is designed for a dev container, so may not work if you don't use the dev container.
+If you don't use a dev container, the setup may not work for you.
 Generally speaking all repositories provided by RimuTec use a dev container.
 The setup of the dev environment is the same for all of them.

+There are 3 prerequisites that are comment across the three supported host OSes (operating systems), Linux, MacOS and Windows.
 There are some additional notes for Windows users at the end of this section.
 The setup has been tested on Linux and on Windows only, but is expected to work on MacOS as well.

 ### All Host OSes